Herbicide Treatment on Normandale Lake

-An herbicide treatment using diquat occurred on Normandale Lake and one upstream area on Friday, May 8.
-The herbicide treatment will target remaining curly-leaf pondweed in Normandale Lake following the 2018-2019 drawdown on the lake.
-Spring plant surveys have confirmed areas in the lake that curly-leaf pondweed in growing and where the treatment will occur.
+An herbicide treatment using diquat occured on Normandale Lake on May 17.
+The herbicide treatment was previously planned for May 12, but due to rainfall and high water flows into the lake the treatment was postponed.
+The herbicide treatment targeted remaining curly-leaf pondweed in Normandale Lake following the 2018-2019 drawdown on the lake.
+Spring plant surveys confirmed areas in the lake that curly-leaf pondweed is growing and where the treatment will occur.
 Curly-leaf pondweed is an invasive aquatic plant that makes it difficult for native plants to survive and can affect water quality.

-Map of treatment areas: Normandale Lake Herbicide Treatment Areas_2020
+Map of treatment areas: Normandale Herbicide Treatment Area_2022

 A licensed contractor has been hired to complete the herbicide treatment, and the Minnesota Department of Natural Resources has reviewed the treatment plan and issued a permit for the herbicide treatment.